-Each Royal and State show is encouraged to use the services of an ultrasound machine and trained technician to detect the unethical manipulation of the udder.
+That it is preferred that each Royal, IDW and State show that it is encouraged to use the services of an ultrasound machine and trained technician to detect the unethical manipulation of the udder prior to the animal being exhibited in its designated class.
 Exhibits required for scanning are to be presented in-milk and not milked out.

-Exhibitors wishing to ultra sound their animals prior to exhibition may do so at their own expense before entering the show ring.
+Exhibitors wishing to ultrasound their animals prior to exhibition may do so at their own expense before entering the show ring.
 Exhibitors should proceed to the Ultrasound site to arrange a time that is suitable to the ultrasound testing team.
 Results of the ultrasound will be kept confidential and will not affect exhibition status.